Annika makes dances

 is interested in the relation between dance and choreography and looks at movement as a means to reconfigure the conditions of space and time of a live event

-does interdisciplinary practical and theoretical research to sustain the vision of choreography as a field of knowledge
+Annika works with processes and does interdisciplinary practical and theoretical research to sustain the vision of choreography as a field of knowledge

 collaborates with artists from different disciplines to expand her practice and learn from others’ expertise